DimitryGonzales/DimitryGonzales.github.io/README.md

 # Personal Website 👤

-Beginner portfolio-style website, made by prlw.
+Beginner personal website, made by prlw.

 ## About ℹ️